fer96/setup-config-files/README.md

 7. Select add profile
 8. Import `terminal-files/custom-96.terminal` profile and select as your default
 9. Close and restart the terminal to see the changes

+## Xcode

+#### Codesnippets

+1. Download `xcode-files/codesnippets` files or any other that you want
+2. Open `~/Library/Developer/Xcode/UserData/CodeSnippets/`
+3. Add your new snippets inside that folder
+4. Close and restart Xcode